symfony/symfony-docs/cookbook/security/entity_provider.rst

             return $this->isActive;
         }
     }

+Now, if you try to authenticate as a user who's ``is_active`` database field is set to 0, you won't be allowed.

 The next session will focus on how to write a custom entity provider to authenticate a user with his username or his email address.